Nextomics/nextsv/README.md

 ### Installation of NextSV3

-You can acquire precompiled binaries from the [release page](https://github.com/Nextomics/nextsv/releases) with:
+If your OS is Linux, you can acquire precompiled binaries from the [release page](https://github.com/Nextomics/nextsv/releases) with:
 ```
 wget https://github.com/Nextomics/nextsv/releases/download/v3.1.0/NextSV-3.1.0-linux-x86_64.tar.gz
 tar xzf NextSV-3.1.0-linux-x86_64.tar.gz